coq/platform-docs/draft_structure_doc.md

   - Coinductive Types
 - Programming by dependent pattern matching with Equations
 - Extraction
-- Tools for verifying softwares
+- Tools for verifying software
-- Verified Softwares in Coq
+- Verified software in Coq

 ## Coq's functionalities

-### Stuffs that make your life easier
+### Stuff that make your life easier
 - Searching for lemmas
 - Implicit Arguments
 - Notations